fossabot/myAut2Exe/readme.txt

-**
-This is my personal copy of myAut2Exe.
-I created it because the original software seems to be abandoned since 2014.

-No support, no guarantees of any kind.
-**

 myAut2Exe - The Open Source AutoIT Script Decompiler 2.12
 =========================================================

 *New* full support for AutoIT v3.2.6++ :)

 ... mmh here's what I merely missed in the 'public sources 3.1.0' This program is for studying the 'Compiled' AutoIt3 format.